Below are answers to the most frequently asked questions about reducing, reusing and recycling. If you have an additional question, please contact us.

 In some cases, a residential-type garbage truck (rear-loader) is used to collect recyclables.
 These materials go directly to the recycling facility.
 At the recycling facility, materials that should not have been put in the recycling bin, i.e., plastic food trays, plastic bags, butter tubs, etc., must be sorted out and sent to the landfill for proper disposal.
 Rumpke Recycling now accepts all small mouth plastic bottles and jugs.
 Pizza boxes (free from food and grease) are now accepted as well.

 Which Hamilton County communities are most successful in their recycling efforts?

 Residents in every Hamilton County community have access to some type of recycling program.
 This is a great success due to the fact that in 1990, only 50 percent of Hamilton County communities offered recycling programs.
-With respect to recycling rates, the five Hamilton County communities with the highest recycling rates in 2013 are:
+With respect to recycling rates, the ten Hamilton County communities with the highest recycling rates in 2014 are:

 What three, simple things could any consumer do to reduce the amount of waste put into landfills?

 The only way to assure that recycling programs continue is if there is a market for recyclables.
 Consumers control the market place for recyclables though their purchasing practices.
 Thus, when shopping, be sure to read the labels to see if the product is either made out of or packaged in recycled-content materials.